Irritant diaper dermatitis: Diet

 The interaction between fecal enzyme activity and IDD explains the observation that infant diet and diaper rash are linked because fecal enzymes are in turn affected by diet.
 Breast-fed babies, for example, have a lower incidence of diaper rash, possibly because their stools have higher pH and lower enzymatic activity.
 Diaper rash is also most likely to be diagnosed in infants 8-12 months old, perhaps in response to an increase in eating solid foods and dietary changes around that age that affect fecal composition.
 Any time an infant's diet undergoes a significant change (i.e. from breast milk to formula or from milk to solids) there appears to be an increased likelihood of diaper rash.

 The link between feces and IDD is also apparent in the observation that infants are more susceptible to developing diaper rash after treating with antibiotics, which affect the intestinal microflora.
 Also, there is an increased incidence of diaper rash in infants who have had diarrhea in the previous 48 hours, which may be because fecal enzymes such as lipase and protease are more active in feces which have passed rapidly through the gastrointestinal tract.

 Secondary infections

 The significance of secondary infection in IDD remains controversial.
 There seems to be no link between presence or absence of IDD and microbial counts.
 Although apparently healthy infants sometimes culture positive for Candida and other organisms without exhibiting any symptoms, there does seem to be a positive correlation between the severity of the diaper rash noted and the likelihood of secondary involvement.
 A wide variety of infections has been reported, including Staphylococcus aureus, Streptococcus pyogenes, Proteus mirabilis, enterococci and Pseudomonas aeruginosa, but it appears that Candida is the most common opportunistic invader in diaper areas.

+Epidemiology

+Diaper dermatitis is the most common skin disease in infants; prevalence estimates range from 36 to 75% of infants.
+Diaper dermatitis is more common in premature infants and infants compared to adults; diaper dermatitis is most common in infants aged 9 months to one year.